-Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when all of a sudden – that distant terrible sound; drip... drip... drip.
-They look over to see the dog licking at a puddle that's gradually forming on the dining room floor.
-Just like that, the mood changes: Worry, stress, and that sinking feeling.
-How did the leak start?; water heater, leaky toilet, shower, faucet?
+Summer’s coming (we promise) and here's an often cited scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching Netflix, when all of a sudden – that distant terrible sound; drip... drip... drip.
+They look over to see the cat licking at a puddle that's gradually forming on the dining room floor.
+Just like that, the mood changes: Worry, stress, and that “how much will this cost?” feeling.
+Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 Nope – the air conditioning equipment may be frozen.
 This can strike anywhere, from Louisville to Thailand, regardless of summer heat.

 Why Air Conditioners Freeze